What Are Advanced Targeted Attacks?

 On the attacker’s side is a wealth of publicly available post-exploitation frameworks, like Empire, Pupy, Metasploit and many others.

-For defenders, again, a solid next-gen AV security solution that can recognize generic code and provide endpoint firewall control is an absolute minimum.
+For defenders, again, a strong next-gen AV security solution that can recognize generic code and provide endpoint firewall control is an absolute minimum.

 4. Lateral Movement & Asset Discovery

 When a targeted attack compromises an endpoint and gains access to your network, it rarely stops there.
-A further goal is to access other, connected systems and reach their sensitive data.
-If the attacker can gain domain administrator access, they have essentially gained the keys to the kingdom, and that – more often than not – is precisely what the attacker is after.
+A further goal is to access other, connected systems and to reach their sensitive data, too.
+If the attacker can gain domain administrator access they have essentially gained the keys to the kingdom, and that – more often than not – is precisely what the attacker is after.

-During this stage, the attacker is likely to start enumerating directories, gathering lists of files and cataloging valuable data.
-This stage will need to leverage the C&C established earlier to transfer information back to the attackers for analysis, so there’s potential at this stage for defenders to spot unusual traffic if they have full visibility into network communications and watchlists create alerts based on network and file activity.
+It’s during this stage that the attacker is likely to start enumerating directories, gathering lists of files and ccatalogingvaluable data.
+This stage will need to leverage the C&C established earlier in order to transfer information back to the attackers for analysis, so there’s potential at this stage for defenders to spot unusual traffic if they have full visibility into network communications and watchlists to create alerts based on network and file activity.
 It also helps if you have security software with the ability to perform basic and advanced queries across all your endpoints from an easy-to-use interface, like SentinelOne’s:

 5. Exfiltration – Stealing the Crown Jewels